tomleary/tomleary/README.md

 ### Greetings! 👋

 My name is Tom.
 I'm a data analyst from Atlanta, Georgia.
-I also have over a decade of experience as a teacher, having taught English as a second language anf LSAT prep.
+I also have over a decade of experience as a teacher, having taught English as a second language and LSAT prep.
 Computers have been a hobby of mine for a long time and I'm now transitioning into a full-time tech career.

 I have many other interests, as well: jazz, history, literature, board games, current events, weightlifting, etc, etc.